zakimjz/zakimjz.github.io/pages/courses/datamining/assign8.md

 # CSCI4390/6390: Expectation Maximization Clustering

 Implement the Expectation-Maximization (EM) algorithm for clustering (see Algorithm 13.3 in Chapter 13).
-Use the 'Appliances' attribute as the true cluster label as described above, and use it for the purity-based clustering evaluation (see below).
-Run with $k=4$ clusters.
+Use Col 1 as the true cluster labels, so there are 11 true clusters, and you should use $k=11$ to show results.

 For initializing the clusters, select $k$ random data points as the cluster centers.
 However, once you have chosen the centers, assign each point to the